 The Graduate Program in Counseling Psychology at Colorado State University has full accreditation from the American Psychological Association.
-(Committee on Accreditation, American Psychological Association, 750 First Street, NE, Washington DC 20002-424 ,(202) 336-5979)
+(Commission on Accreditation, American Psychological Association, 750 First Street, NE, Washington DC 20002-424 ,(202) 336-5979)

 The Graduate Program in Counseling Psychology at Colorado State University is based upon a scientist-practitioner model of training.
 As such, the goal of the program is to produce students who are capable of advancing psychology as a science and who are proficient in the use of a variety of counseling and clinical techniques.
 In meeting this goal, students must demonstrate excellence in three basic areas:

 Fundamental to being a counseling psychologist is a broad knowledge of the theoretical basis of psychology.
 Breadth of knowledge in general psychology is developed largely through the core curriculum which includes topics such as human learning and memory, animal learning, personality, social psychology, measurement, history of psychology, physiological psychology, developmental psychology, neuropsychology, and statistics.
 The core curriculum provides a conceptual foundation of research, scholarship, and the developmental of skills in assessment and intervention.

 Students are expected to become intelligent consumers and contributors.
 To meet this end, students take courses in both basic and advanced statistical and methodological concepts.
 Research involvement is required at both the master’s and doctoral levels and encouraged throughout the program.
 Students are encouraged to join faculty in ongoing research endeavors.
 Faculty have a wide range of both applied and theoretical interests.